royalgraphx/DarwinKVM/docs/docs/07-SingleGPUPassthrough/02-VManUpdate.md

   <img src="../../assets/VManGPUPassthroughRemoveRecoveryKBM.png">
 </p>

-## Enabling Topoext / SVM for Multithreading
+## Enabling Topoext / AMD Simultaneous Multithreading (SMT) for Multithreading

-Depending on your CPU, you should enable either Topoext or SVM for your host OS.
-Here it is on an AMD host.
+If you have an AMD CPU, you should enable Topoext / AMD Simultaneous Multithreading (SMT) for the guest.

 <p align="center">
   <img src="../../assets/VManGPUPassthroughAddMultithreading.png">